ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 ## Generating the data set

-The Neo4j implementation expects the data to be in `composite-projected-fk` CSV layout, without headers and with quoted fields.
+The Neo4j implementation expects the data to be in `composite-projected-fk` CSV layout, without headers and with quoted fields, with the datetimes serialized as epoch milliseconds.
-To generate data that confirms this requirement, run Datagen with the `--explode-edges` and the `--format-options header=false,quoteAll=true` options.
+To generate data that confirms this requirement, run Datagen with the `--explode-edges`, `--epoch-millis`, and the `--format-options header=false,quoteAll=true` options.
 This implementation also supports compressed data sets, both for the initial load and for batches.
 To generate compressed data sets, include `compression=gzip` in the Datagen's `--format-options`.
 The scripts in this repository change between compressed and uncompressed representations.

 (Rationale: Files should not have headers as these are provided separately in the `headers/` directory and quoting the fields in the CSV is required to [preserve trailing spaces](https://neo4j.com/docs/operations-manual/4.3/tools/neo4j-admin-import/#import-tool-header-format).)